 While some energy suppliers only provide the National Grid with renewable energy, for example Green Star Energy

 , others still use a mix of fuels to generate their energy, like most of the Big Six energy suppliers

 .
 However, renewable energy generation is increasing among these suppliers.

 includes an up-to-date fuel mix, which shows exactly where each company sources its energy from.
 You can use this when making a decision about which energy supplier you should be switching to.
 You can also see a full list of UK energy suppliers that offer 100% renewable energy on our green energy suppliers guide page.

-If you want to save money as well as the environment, take the time to compare energy
+If you want to save money as well as the environment, take the time to compare energy prices

-deals with usave.
+with usave.
 All you need to do is provide us with some basic information such as your postcode and current energy supplier, and we’ll provide you with a list of great tariffs, including cheap green energy deals, from which you can choose from.